hookdeck/hookdeck-demo/README.md

 1. What is Hookdeck, and what are the common use cases?
 Mention a couple of customers, including Lemon Squeezy.
 2. More detail on the most common Stripe-related use case: receive events, emphasizing that this centralizes event management from all API providers you are receiving webhooks from.
 Show the Visual designer.
+3. Set up connections to both Stripe and trigger and event and then Shopify and trigger an event.
+4. Show using filters to route events to different destinations.
+   a.
+Based on event type - prioritizing specific event types.
+   b.
+Based on payload content
-3. Hands-on receiving webhooks locally with the Hookdeck CLI.
-Will show Stripe and also Shopify to emphasize the centralizing of webhook handling.
+5. Hands-on receiving webhooks locally with the Hookdeck CLI.
+Will show Stripe and also Shopify to emphasize the centralizing of webhook verification and handling.
+   a.
+Also, show errors and the ability to replay events.
+6. Transformations to augment the payload.
+Maybe set a value based on some custom logic or convert into a normalized payload across different providers (e.g., Twilio SMS and Vonage SMS).
-4. Push the app live to some hosting provider and update Hookdeck to deliver the events to the live endpoint.
+7. Push the app live to some hosting provider and update Hookdeck to deliver the events to the live endpoint.
-5. Cover features such as Transformations and Filters.
-Go into a Filter use case.
-I'm still working on that, but something based on data residency based on the customer's address and sending the event to a different endpoint.
-Open to other ideas.
-6. Push a bug to the live endpoint (whoops!) and demo the issue notification and webhook retry workflow.
+8. Push a bug to the live endpoint (whoops!) and demo the issue notification and webhook retry workflow.

 ## Notes